kevinwss/9517proj/README.md

 Input:

-source is the device index of the camera (default=0). show is an option to either display the normal input (0) or the facial landmark (1) alongside the generated image (default=0). landmark-model is the facial landmark model that is used to detect the landmarks. tf-model is the frozen model file.
+source is the device index of the camera (default=0).</br>
+show is an option to either display the normal input (0) or the facial landmark (1) alongside the generated image (default=0).</br>
+landmark-model is the facial landmark model that is used to detect the landmarks.</br>
+tf-model is the frozen model file.</br>